 You can literally explore all of these places in one day at Finger Lakes and while the entire region has much more to offer, let me tell you, these spots will definitely make your day feel complete.
 It certainly did for me.

-Quick background on my one day trip to Finger Lakes:
+Quick background on my one day trip to Finger Lakes (and map):

-I had been wanting to explore the Minnesota Coast (North Shore) for about a year and very recently, that dream became a reality.
+I had been wanting to explore the Minnesota Coast aka the North Shore for about a year and very recently, that dream became a reality.
 I was going to meet my friend who lives in Minnesota halfway (in Michigan).
 He would fly in and I would drive there, and we would continue the trip from there.

 I had explored a little bit of this area a few years ago when the same friend and I took a trip through the Appalachian Mountains, but back then, we only explored a few areas before continuing.